-With our transition to leveraging the Avid MediaCentral platform in our sales process, we have experienced longer and more complex sales cycle for some of our enterprise offerings, which could result in a loss of customers and lower revenues.
-The length and complexity in these sales cycles is due to a number of factors, including:

-- the need for our sales representatives to educate customers about the uses and benefits of our products and services, including technical capabilities, security features, potential cost savings, and return on investment, which are made available in large-scale deployments; - the desire of large and medium size organizations to undertake significant evaluation processes to determine their technology requirements prior to making information technology expenditures;
+With our transition to leveraging the Avid MediaCentral platform in our sales process, we have experienced longer and more complex sales cycles for some of our enterprise offerings.
+The length and complexity in these sales cycles are due to a number of factors, including, among other things, the need for our sales representatives to educate customers about the uses and benefits of our products and services, the desire of large and medium size organizations to undertake significant evaluation processes to determine their technology requirements prior to making information technology expenditures, and the need to negotiate large, complex, enterprise-wide contracts.
+These longer and more complex sales cycles could result in a loss of customers and lower revenues.

-- · the negotiation of large, complex, enterprise-wide contracts, as often required by our and our customers' business and legal representatives; - the need for our customers to obtain requisition approvals from various decision makers within their organizations; and - customer budget constraints, economic conditions, and unplanned administrative delays.